kapriole/tech-challenge/README.md

 **INTRODUCTION**

-This project focuses on one way how to create a HTTP service.
+This project focuses on one way how to create an HTTP service.
 It uses node.js and a few more dependencies which you can find in the package.file under "dependencies".

 **INSTALLATION**